Guscraftin/bot_XperPool/README.md

 ## Database
 - LogMissions: log when a member react to a mission.
 - Member: score of a member for the economic system.
-- Missions: all mission send in public channel (name missions).
+- Missions: all mission send in public channel.

 ## Bot Installation